 Average winter conditions indicated moisture would migrate from the building air to the insulation and wood decking and condense within them.
-Average spring and fall conditions indicated the water vapor pressures in the building air and the moist materials were similar, thereby preventing the drying of the insulation and wood decking.
+Average spring and fall conditions indicated that the water vapor pressures in the building air and the moist materials were similar, thereby preventing the drying of the insulation and wood decking.
 Average summer conditions indicated high indoor air relative humidities that limited drying of the insulation and wood decking.
 These conditions over an extended number of years resulted in the accumulation of moisture in the insulation and wood decking.
 The high moisture content in the wood decking led to fungi attack and wood decay.
-Development of repair options was not in the scope of work.